linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

   - `K` (uppercase `k`) over a link allow me to hover
     - `KK` (press it twice) and you can navigate that file in the hover menu
   - `gd` (go to definition) allows me to go the file that a link points to
+- In combination with `blink.cmp` this is quite useful for linking notes together

 #### formatting.prettier